AntiCodeer/java_DSA/README.md

 - Q4.
 Solve Fibonacci Series Problem and take no of terms as a input.
 - Q5.
 Check wheather a String or a Number is Palindrome or not.
 - Q6.
 Check wheather a Number is Armstrong Number or not.
 - Q7.
+Leetcode.
+1281.
+Subtract the Product and Sum of Digits of an Integer

 Given an integer number n, return the difference between the product of its digits and the sum of its digits.

         Example 1:
         Input: n = 234